uaicompetition/uai-competition-dev/_pages/root/file-formats/model-format.md

  0.811 0.000 0.189
 ```

-Note that line breaks and empty lines act as a whitespace, exactly like plain spaces “ ”.
+(Note that line breaks and empty lines act as a whitespace, exactly like plain spaces “ ”.
-They are used here to improve readability.
+They are used here to improve readability).

 ## Summary
 In summary, a problem file consists of two sections (with associated subsections):